Indigenous history & heritage

-Early European settlement in the area now known as the Gold Coast displaced many Aboriginals from their traditional country.
-Among the Aboriginals that remained on the Gold Coast, several became well known to the European community and are recorded in historical documents.
+Early European settlement in the area now known as the Gold Coast displaced many Aboriginal people from their traditional country.
+Among the Aboriginal people that remained on the Gold Coast, several became well known to the European community and are recorded in historical documents.

 It is sometimes difficult to determine the specific region that was the traditional country of people featured in many of the early historical documents, due to the movement of individuals and family.
-Extensive research has enabled some very detailed accounts of the lives of a few of the Aboriginals that lived in the Gold Coast region over 100 years ago.
+Extensive research has enabled some very detailed accounts of the lives of a few Aboriginal people that lived in the Gold Coast region over 100 years ago.

 Several Aboriginal families found employment, sent their children to schools, became Christians and established houses.
 Yet they still lived with the fear of having their children taken from them and placed under the control of government officials.
 Aboriginal people had to adapt to the changes that were happening around them to keep their families together and to survive in their traditional lands.